DeFi vs. Traditional Finance

 Safe Haven from Global Financial Problems

-Do you remember the 2008 financial crisis when many banks failed, causing people to lose money?
+Many banks failed during the 2008 financial crisis, causing people to lose money.
 Luckily, you don’t have to worry about such issues in decentralized finance.
-DeFi doesn’t involve third-parties, which enables it to avoid any crisis in the traditional financial sector.
+DeFi doesn’t involve third parties.
+Thus, the DeFi space is free from problems common to traditional financial institutions.

 Helps Avoid Restrictions

 Most financial institutions have restrictions that dictate how you transact.
-Decentralized finance, on the other hand, lets you transact across borders without worrying about any violations.
-Therefore, DeFi makes it easier to do business internationally, which attracts many investors.
+In contrast, decentralized finance lets users transact across borders.
+Users can carry out their transactions without worrying about any violations.

 Promotes Financial Creativity